Configure CloudCasa in 4 Simple Steps

 Go to the Setup tab and click Add New Cluster

-After entering your cluster name and description, you will be given a kubectl command to run that will install a lightweight agent on the cluster.
-If you are installing via a Helm chart, make a note of the Cluster ID and follow the Helm chart instructions.
-Once installed, the agent will connect out and register itself with the CloudCasa service, completing the process.
+After entering your cluster name and description and clicking Register cluster, you will a kubectl command to run that will install a lightweight agent on the cluster.
+If you are installing via our Helm chart or via a marketplace, make a note of the Cluster ID and follow the instructions specific to your installation method.
+Once installed, the agent will connect and register itself with the CloudCasa service, completing the process.

 Create a backup policy by clicking Add New in the policies list

 A backup policy allows you to define when backups that use it will run and for how long they will be retained.
 You can have multiple schedules with different retention times in one policy.
 For example, a policy may specify the creation of hourly backups that are retained for 7 days, and daily backups that are retained for 30 days.